sebyx07/ruby2html/README.md

 # Ruby2html 🔮✨

-Transform your Ruby code into beautiful, structured HTML with ease! 🚀
+Transform your view logic into elegant, semantic HTML with the power of pure Ruby! 🚀✨

 ## 🌟 What is Ruby2html?